Hi Aunt Vadge,

-Last night I let my boyfriend finger me and it didn’t go deep; I didn’t let him, since it started hurting.
-His finger didn’t even go in properly, and he told me it was very tight, and I stopped him when it started hurting.
+Last night I let my boyfriend finger me.
+It didn’t go deep — I didn’t let him, since it started hurting.
+His finger didn’t even go in properly and he said it was very tight, and I stopped him when it hurt.

 Sincerely,